This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

-This material must not be used for commercial purposes, or in any hospital or medical facility.
-Failure to comply may**

->

-> WHAT YOU NEED TO KNOW:
+WHAT YOU NEED TO KNOW:

->

-> A rotator cuff injury is damage to the muscles or tendons of your rotator cuff.
-A tendon is a cord of tough tissue that connects your muscles to your bones.
-The rotator cuff is made up of a group of muscles and tendons that hold the shoulder joint in place.
-The damage may include stretching of your muscle or tears in the tendons.
-It may also include inflammation of the bursa (small sac of fluid around the joint).
+A rotator cuff injury is damage to the muscles or tendons of your rotator cuff.
+The rotator cuff is a group of muscles and tendons that hold the shoulder joint in place.
+The damage may include muscle stretching, tendon tears, or bursa inflammation.
+The bursa is a fluid sac around the joint.